2 Age of Exploration

 Like many big historical frameworks, this meta-narrative is a good starting point but it’s exaggerated and oversimplified.
 For most Europeans, especially peasants, their daily lives during the Renaissance would not have seemed much different than previous centuries.
 Life was still dirty, dark, violent, painful, and provincial by modern standards.
 They still would’ve married and had children as teenagers.
 The world would’ve been quieter and looked fuzzier for those not blessed with 20/20 vision, and the population on average was smaller and smellier (they weren’t a lot younger on average; lower life expectancies were due mainly to higher infant mortality rates).
 No one blew a whistle in 1350 and announced that the Dark Ages were over and that a new sunnier era had begun when everyone would be smarter and healthier.
 Though the most famous Black Death ended around that time, plagues continued to sweep across Europe periodically.

 Likewise, it’s not true that the Middle Ages were devoid of any light, learning, humanity or sophistication, even if they lacked the political framework to contain mayhem by modern standards.
-Instead of blaming Catholics for merely keeping people in a stranglehold of illiteracy, torture and thought control, you could plausibly credit the medieval Church for keeping some cultural fires from antiquity burning in the form of Scriptural literacy, architecture, music and, dare we say, even science: a medieval Augustinian friar, Roger Bacon (1220-1292), helped establish the scientific method with optical experiments.
+Instead of blaming Catholics merely for keeping people in a stranglehold of illiteracy, torture and thought control, you could plausibly credit the medieval Church for keeping some cultural fires from antiquity burning in the form of Scriptural literacy, architecture, music and, dare we say, even science: a medieval Augustinian friar, Roger Bacon (1220-1292), helped establish the scientific method with optical experiments.
 Moreover, Catholicism didn’t go away during the Renaissance – far from it — but it had to defend its turf against science and rebellious Christians.

 Francesco Melzi, Portrait of Leonardo, 1510, WikiCommonsYet, if there was no clean break with the Middle Ages, Renaissance thinkers like Leonardo da Vinci put a renewed emphasis on earthly matters like anatomy, optics, and engineering, while astronomers Nicolaus Copernicus, Giordano Bruno, and Galileo Galilei challenged the Catholics’ Greek-Aristotelian view of an Earth-centered, geocentric universe (today 100% of astronomers and around 80% of Americans agree with Copernicus that Earth revolves around the Sun, not vice-versa).
 Leonardo, too, concluded that the Earth went around the Sun but didn’t have time to follow up on it.
 Meanwhile, Christians like Martin Luther challenged Catholic authority, as we’ll see in Chapter 4.
 But the key omission in the traditional, grand narrative of European history and the Renaissance mentioned above is that the wisdom of ancient Greeks and Romans seems to disappear altogether for a thousand years, as if it was buried in the ground or hidden inside the Classical ruins medieval Europeans saw decaying all around them.
 It’s more accurate to say that the intellectual and cultural center of gravity shifted to Arabia, Persia, and East Asia during this era.
 Leonardo is a good example of this shuttling back-and-forth of ideas.
 Not only did he typify the Renaissance with his wide interests — ranging from painting and sculpture to ornithology, aviation, botany, hydrology, geology, astronomy, etc. — he took advantage of the newly invented printing press to read Arab scientists like Hasan Ibn al-Haytham (aka Alhazen), borrowing and refining their work which, in turn, had borrowed from and refined that of ancient Romans and Greeks like Heron of Alexandria.
 Arab astronomers likewise triggered Copernicus’ famous heliocentric insight.
 Science and material culture often transcend ethnic, religious, and political boundaries.
-Medieval Persian libraries like the one at the Academy of Gondishapur collected wisdom and artifacts from around the Mediterranean and Asian world, the same way the Great Library of Alexandria (Egypt) had before it was mostly burned.Animated Historical Map of Byzantine Empire
+Medieval Persian libraries like the one at the Academy of Gondishapur collected wisdom and artifacts from around the Mediterranean and Asian world, the same way the Great Library of Alexandria (Egypt) had during antiquity.

 Even more influentially, Islam expanded west into southern Europe.
 Between 633, just after Islam started, and 711 CE, the Arab empire grew to stretch from Pakistan in the east to Spain in the West (see map below).
-They were tolerant by necessity because only 2% of its population was Muslim and over 63% of Christians in the world lived there.
+They were tolerant by necessity because only 2% of the empire’s population was Muslim and over 63% of Christians in the world lived there.
 During the early Renaissance, Eastern knowledge flowed into Europe (in some cases, back into) and Europeans modified and improved on Asian and Arab technology and ideas, including seafaring, astronomy, agriculture (crop rotation), optics/lenses, and medicine.
 Surgery, hospitals, medical schools, and the transmission/prevention concept of disease all originated in Arabia.
 Syringes and forceps were invented during the Islamic Golden Age, from the 8th-14th century, and Muslims pioneered cataract surgery.
 Polymath Ibn al-Nafis first determined that blood from the heart enters the lungs and returns to the heart after absorbing air (pulmonary circulation).
 When Spanish Christians conquered the Moorish (Muslim) city of Toledo in the 11th century, they acquired books about Arab medicine (e.g. Persian Ibn Sina’s Canon of Medicine), mathematics, botany, engineering, liquor distillation, and navigation in the city’s library.
 Popes ordered these libraries burned, but Franciscan and Dominican monks defied orders and salvaged their books.
 Muslim Córdoba, in southern Spain, had the biggest library in Europe.
 Salerno and Naples, in the Kingdom of Sicily, were also conduits of Arab knowledge into Europe under its 12th-century ruler Frederick II, an influential Holy Roman Emperor who spread Arab knowledge throughout Europe.Islamic World, 945 CE

 Tabula Rogeriana, Drawn by al-Idrisi for Roger II of Sicily in 1154